Non-linear Sigma Model for the Surface Code with Coherent Errors: Predictions of decoding fidelity

 \subsubsection{Numerical results}

-We verify our analytical predictions with large-scale numerical simulations presented in Fig.~\ref{fig:fid_opt_combined}.
-We simulate the decoding fidelity $\calF_\opt$ in the surface code under coherent errors with a uniform rotation angle $\theta$ throughout the system.
+We perform large-scale numerical simulations to determine the phase diagram and verify our analytical predictions.
+We simulate the decoding fidelity $\calF_\opt$ in the surface code under coherent errors with a uniform rotation angle $\theta$ throughout the system (presented in Fig.~\ref{fig:fid_opt_combined}).
 The fidelity is almost perfect for small $\theta$ and starts to deviate from unity in a finite-size system when $\theta$ becomes large [Fig.~\ref{fig:fid_opt_combined}(a)].
-However, we do not observe signatures of a potential phase transition in the decoding fidelity when tuning $\theta$.
-Here, we further investigate the fidelity in the regime of large $\theta$ and compare it with the predictions of the sigma model.
+Importantly, we do not observe signatures of a potential phase transition when tuning $\theta$, indicating that a decodable phase may persist up to $\theta = \pi/4$.
+According to our analysis in Sec.~\ref{sec:pdiagram_of_nlsm}, a transition between two insulating phases when tuning $\theta$ remains possible in theory.
+In the case that such a transition exists, the decoding fidelity in the surface code with a fixed aspect ratio would be scale-free at the transition point; however, this is not observed numerically.

+We further investigate the fidelity in the regime of large $\theta$ and compare it with the predictions of the sigma model.
+Our results are consistent with the marginally relevant RG flow near the metallic fixed point, verifying the prediction that a metallic phase does not exist.
 The infidelity $1-\calF_\opt$ decays exponentially in $\kappa$ for a fixed system size $L$, as $\kappa$ is proportional to the code distance $T = \kappa L$ [Fig.~\ref{fig:fid_opt_combined}(b, c)].
 Close to the metallic fixed point at $\theta = \pi/4$, for a large $\kappa \gg 1,1/g_R$, the decay coefficient is controlled by the renormalized coupling $g_R(L)$ as in Eq.~\eqref{eq:fid_kappa_greater_than_1/gR}.
 Our numerical results are consistent with this prediction; we observe that the decay coefficient increases as the system size increases [Fig.~\ref{fig:fid_opt_combined}(b)] or the rotation angle $\theta$ reduces [bare coupling increases, Fig.~\ref{fig:fid_opt_combined}(c)].

 We note that the NLsM has a marginal RG flow near the metallic fixed point, which predicts that the infidelity should decay slowly with the system size when $\kappa \gg 1$, consistent with the results in Fig.~\ref{fig:fid_opt_combined}(b).
 The decay of infidelity within the accessible system sizes is slower than an exponential decay in $L$, which would be observed in the small $\theta$ regime when we are deep in the decodable phase (or would also be observed in the decodable phase of the surface code with incoherent errors).